grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 1. Ensure that the `gospider` tool is installed on the system.
-2. Set the `url` parameter if using the "url" mode.
+2. assign the `url` parameter if using the "url" mode.
 3. Run the method to perform the spidering operation.

 Dependencies: